World Journal of Cancer and Oncology Research

 Abstract

 This article focuses on primary liver cancer and tries to present a possible CBT-Cognitive Behavioral Therapy group intervention of 6 sessions and a follow up based on a scientific review.
 We present an international national data analyze of the problem and characterize it in terms of symptoms, diagnosis and treatment.
+From the psychological point of view our goal is to show and reflect on the

 [...]
 Read more.